$\delta_{CP}$-free constraints on NSI parameters $\varepsilon_{e\mu}$ and $\varepsilon_{e\tau}$ using high-purity $\nu_\mu$ CC events at IceCube DeepCore: Introduction and motivation

 This paper is organized as follows: In Sec.~\ref{sec:nsi_framework}, we briefly discuss the NSI framework and its effects on neutrino oscillation probabilities.
 In Sec.~\ref{sec:data_sample}, we describe the IceCube DeepCore detector and the atmospheric neutrino data sample used in this analysis.
 The analysis method, including the treatment of systematic uncertainties, is described in Sec.~\ref{sec:analysis}.
 The results of the analysis are presented in Sec.~\ref{sec:results}, where we discuss the constraints obtained for both flavor-conserving and flavor-violating NSI parameters.
+In Sec.~\ref{sec:Global_Comparison}, we compare the constraints obtained in this work with existing limits from other experiments.
 Finally, we summarize our findings and conclude in Sec.~\ref{sec:conclusion}.
-In appendix~\ref{app:systematic_params}, we provide the best-fit values of various systematic parameters.
-We present the Data-MC comparison in appendix~\ref{app:data_mc}.
+In Appendix~\ref{app:systematic_params}, we provide the best-fit values of various systematic parameters.
+We present the Data-MC comparison in Appendix~\ref{app:data_mc}.